Requirements for the Degree

 - Foreign language study requires structured learning and can therefore improve study skills.

-Note: A course will satisfy the quantitative-reasoning requirement only if it is designated a QR course for the semester in which it has been taken.
+Note: A course will satisfy the QR requirement only if it is designated a QR course for the semester in which it has been taken.
 Students should be aware that a particular course may change in character from one year to the next, so that it may count as a QR course during one semester but not during another.

 Quantitative-reasoning courses may focus on the organization, analysis, and implementation of numerical and graphical data; or they may involve learning mathematical ideas, understanding their application to the world, and employing them to solve problems.
 In QR courses, students will learn some or all of the following: